 DM: The biscuits served here are good.
-They are so crisp, nutty and yummy compared to the “aam admi” packaged biscuits we get at the neighbourhood grocer.
-Why don’t packaged biscuits today have the fresh baked aroma and taste and get delivered biscuit powder free and unbroken in packs that are convenient to open and use?
-Infact I think the imported biscuit varieties are so much more interesting and better presented and might be offering a better value proposition even for the “aam admi” at some levels.
+They are so crisp, nutty and yummy compared to the aam admi packaged biscuits we get at the neighborhood grocer.
+Why don’t packaged biscuits today have the fresh-baked aroma and taste and get delivered biscuit powder-free and unbroken in packs that are convenient to open and use?
+In fact, I think the imported biscuit varieties are so much more interesting and better presented and might be offering a better value proposition even for the aam admi at some levels.

 – Less machine wastage and down-time

 – No ugly ‘ridge’ marks of biscuit edges.

 – Less chance of odor contamination by shop environment

 In fact, I believe, the 15mic BOPP film standard in India was created primarily due to the cheap biscuit pack demand.
 On the other hand, if all demand was to be clubbed into the 18mic slot, I’m sure it would create more flexible deckle utilization and in consequence better production efficiencies that could be passed on to customers.

 I simply cannot see why anyone should have a problem seeing the benefit of such a packaging change.
 A heavier laminate will allow the product to stay fresh longer and even reach markets not capable of being tapped earlier.
 This is what I would term “net value delivery”, that is a trade-off between a marginally higher packaging cost versus a more efficient pack and delivery system.